 The goal of Bible study should be to know Christ, understand his Word, and apply it to our lives to the fullest extent possible.
 If we study the Scriptures but miss Christ, we have mostly wasted our time.

-What was the Apostle Paul’s focus in his preaching?
+The Apostle Paul’s central focus in his preaching

-From beginning to end, the Apostle Paul’s preaching, teaching, and letters were about Christ.
+From beginning to end, the Apostle Paul’s preaching, teaching, and letters were centered on Christ.
 To the Corinthian church he wrote:

 “For I resolved to know nothing while I was with you except Jesus Christ and him crucified.”
 (1 Corinthians 2:2)

 Paul’s whole ministry focused on furthering the gospel of Christ.
-In fact, he stated that the Christian church itself is obligated to remain focused on Christ.
+In fact, he insisted that the Christian church remain focused on Christ.
 He is God’s provision for our redemption, THE Savior, and there is no other.
-The Church itself is built on him and depends on him for its very life and existence.
+In agreement with Christ’s teaching, Paul preached that the Church itself is built on Christ and depends on him for its very life and existence.

 “For no one can lay any foundation other than the one already laid, which is Jesus Christ.”
 (1 Corinthians 3:11)